marcuslavagnole/Paper_CompEconomics/README.md

 Repository with R routines used in:
-**"Spatio-temporal instrumental variables regression with missing data: A Bayesian approach"**, submitted to Computational Economics.
+**"Spatio-temporal instrumental variables regression with missing data: A Bayesian approach"** (submitted).

 - **MCMC_Code_CAR.R** : Main file containing the MCMC routine;
 - **Full_Conditionals.R** : Auxiliary file with all full conditional distributions;